lavi324/ta9_ai/wiki_files/TA9-WIKI/Development/Back%2Dend-4.0+/Pushing-release-Middleware-version-to-Artifacts.md

 `nuget push <generatedNugetName> -Source Azure-TA9 -ApiKey <GitCredentialsToken>`

-For current instance, the command loooks like this:
+For current instance, the command looks like this (use your token, do NOT commit it anywhere):
-`nuget push TA9.Intsight.Infra.Middleware.4.0.435.nupkg -Source Azure-TA9 -ApiKey ***REMOVED***`
+`nuget push TA9.Intsight.Infra.Middleware.4.0.435.nupkg -Source Azure-TA9 -ApiKey <GitCredentialsToken>`

 You will this this message: